nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 1.1 About Reeve
 Are you looking for a one-stop application that can handle all your private tutoring needs?
 Then you are in luck!

-**Reeve** is a desktop application for **private tutors to to better manage both administrative and academic details of their students**, optimised for use via a
+**Reeve** is a desktop application for **private tutors to better manage both administrative and academic details of their students**, optimised for use via a
 **Command Line Interface (CLI)** for receiving inputs while still having the benefits of a **Graphical User Interface (GUI)** for displaying information.
 In addition, **Reeve** comes with a customisable personal scheduler to assist you keeping track of your classes. **Reeve** also allows you to set timely reminders for yourself.

 Get to experience all the above without even having to move your mouse at all!